TEC-Toolkit/cfkg/BEIS-UK/README.md

 4. install `rdflib`.
 5. Morph-kgc will produce an output file in n-triples.
 These are lengthy, so the script nt_to_ttl transforms them into turtle files.
 Usage: `python nt_to_ttl.py source_file.nt target_file.ttl`.
 The result will be the target ttl file.

+To generate ttl files, .bat file must be executed (in case of a Windows operating system)